Amjad50/mizu/TESTING.md

 # Tests
-A documentation of all hardware tests tested on `GB-emu`.
+A documentation of all hardware tests tested on `mizu`.

 - [Tests](#tests)
   - [Acid2 tests](#acid2-tests)